 Christopher Nolan is an award-winning filmmaker who has been recognized for his work as a director, writer, and producer.
 Born in London, Nolan began making movies at an early age with his father’s Super-8mm camera.
 While studying English Literature at University College London, he shot 16mm films at UCL’s film society, where he learned the guerrilla film techniques he would later use to make his first feature, Following.
 The noir thriller was recognized at a number of international film festivals prior to its theatrical release.

-Additionally, in 2006, Nolan directed, co-wrote and produced the mystery thriller The Prestige, starring Christian Bale and Hugh Jackman as magicians whose obsessive rivalry leads to tragedy and murder.
+Nolan directed, co-wrote, and produced a mystery thriller in 2006.
+The Prestige stars Christian Bale and Hugh Jackman as magicians whose obsessive rivalry leads to tragedy and murder.
 The film received Academy Award nominations for its outstanding period art direction and cinematography.

 Last year, Nolan concluded his trilogy of Batman films with The Dark Knight Rises.
-Like its predecessor, it performed extremely well at the box-office, earning over a billion dollars worldwide.
-The only other director to achieve this milestone with two separate films has been James Cameron.
-It also marked the final collaboration between Nolan and cinematographer Wally Pfister, who recently started his own directing career.
+Like its predecessor, it performed extremely well at the box-office, earning more than one billion dollars worldwide.
+Only three directors have achieved this milestone with two separate films: James Cameron, Peter Jackson, along with Christopher Nolan.
+It also marked the final collaboration between Christopher Nolan and cinematographer Wally Pfister, who recently started his own directing career.

-Currently, Nolan is also producing the much anticipated Superman movie Man of Steel, which is being directed by Zack Snyder and is slated for release on June 14, 2013.
-He is also co-writing, directing and producing his 9th feature film, Interstellar.
-It will star Matthew McConaughey, Anne Hathaway, Jessica Chastain and Michael Caine.
-Filming is planned to start this August, and the film is set for release on November 7, 2014.
+Currently, Christopher Nolan is co-writing, directing, and producing his 9th feature film, Interstellar.
+It will star Matthew McConaughey, Anne Hathaway, Jessica Chastain, and Michael Caine.
+Filming is planned to start this August and the film is set for release on November 7, 2014.

 Nolan resides in Los Angeles with his wife, producer Emma Thomas, and their children.
 Nolan and Thomas also helm their own production company, Syncopy.